elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 (def my-state (atom {:my-data {} :users [] :foo 0}))
 ```

 An atom is like a box.
-You can replace the thing inside the box, but you can't ever modify the content itself (because it's immutable).
+You can replace the thing inside the box, but you can’t ever modify the content itself (because it’s immutable).
 To get the value inside of the box, you must deference it using `@`.
 To “modify” an atom, use `swap!` or `reset!`.
 Like this:

 ```clojure
 @my-state